-It’s January, which means it’s time for resolutions.
+It’s time for resolutions!
 And while you may be focusing on your weight, or your finances, or simply going to bed an hour earlier every night, you shouldn’t neglect your cottage.
 That’s right — your favourite place on earth could use some resolutions too.

 Luckily, we’ve got 10 right here, along with the DIY instructions to make sure you can actually keep them.

 Having a cottage is a lot of work — why would you add more by trying to maintain a lawn?
 Give up the mower once and for all with these five alternatives to grass, and take that extra time to enjoy more time lounging on the dock with a good book.

 Get up early and take the perfect sunrise picture

 We know, we know — the bed is cozy and it’s a pain to get up in the morning.
 (After all, the best thing about weekends and vacations is sleeping in.)
 But get up at the crack of dawn on a sunny day, and you’ll be rewarded with a gorgeous sunrise.
 While you could just sit and enjoy it, here are some tips for taking the perfect sunrise picture.
 While you’re at it, set up the coffee maker to brew the perfect cup of coffee just to make the early morning a little less painful.